T40O0/ADXL355_SPI_M5_SD_FIR/README.md

 Hats off to PL.

 ## Features
- - Cheap; can be made for about 100€.
+ - Cost-effective: It can be made for about €100.
- - Records three acceleration components (cm/sec/sec)
+ - Records three acceleration components (cm/sec/sec).
- - 100Hz sampling (with 50Hz high-cut FIR filter)
+ - 100 Hz sampling with 50 Hz high-cut FIR filter.
- - Stores files on TF card.
+ - Stores files on a TF card.
- - Dust and water resistant (Do not immerse the case in water or other liquids.)
+ - Dust- and water-resistant (do not submerge the case in water or other liquids).
- - UV-resistant plastic; can be used outdoors and in areas where acid gases are generated, such as volcanic regions.
+ - Made of UV-resistant plastic, so it can be used outdoors and in areas where acid gases are generated, such as volcanic regions.

 ## Installation
 1. Connect ADXL355